Who else read The Cursed Child, only to be left with an urge to re-read the actual Harry Potter books?

 We met the cookie monster, and I got a cookie monster beanie:

-But then, as it grew darker, we reconsidered and ran back to wonderland to have one last go at the 4D-ride at Hogwarts.
+But then, as it grew darker, we reconsidered and ran back to Hogwarts to have one last go at the 4D-ride.
 I almost cried when we had to leave.
-On the inside.

 To sum it up: The Wizarding World of Harry Potter™ is worth every penny if you’re a merchandise-loving, nostalgic, Harry Potter-obsessed fan like me.
 Go there.
 Just do it.